 Bringing these maxims together, the attributes that most concisely describe The Absolute are:

-The importance of understanding the true meaning of Omnipresence (All-Present) against the backdrop of infinity and eternity cannot be over-stated when it comes to identifying the source of your own power as your True Self.
+The importance of understanding the true meaning of Omnipresence (All-Present) against the backdrop of infinity and eternity cannot be overstated when it comes to identifying the source of your power as your True Self.
 To comprehend the Omnipresence of The Absolute, you must go beyond your conditioned experience of space where one part of God is present ‘here’ and another part is present ‘there’.
-You must also go beyond your conditioned experience of time where that part of The Absolute present today is different to what was present yesterday or what will be present tomorrow.
-Omnipresence therefore means that The Absolute or God is changeless and is always present in Its entirety in every single point in space and time.
+You must also go beyond your conditioned experience of time where that part of The Absolute present today is different from what was present yesterday or what will be present tomorrow.
+Omnipresence, therefore, means that The Absolute or God is changeless and is always present in Its entirety at every single point in space and time.

 The New Thought author, Judge Thomas Troward, had this to say in his 1909 book The Edinburgh Lectures on Mental Science in which he referred to The Absolute as the ‘Originating Life-Principle’ or ‘Spirit’.
 Endeavour to truly understand the following excerpt.